China sentences tycoon Xiao Jianhua to 13 years, fines his company $8.1 billion

 "Xiao Jianhua has taken commendable actions, so he was given a mitigated punishment in accordance with the law," it said.

-When asked about Xiao's right to consular access as a Canadian citizen during a regular briefing on Friday, Chinese foreign ministry spokesperson Wang Wenbin said that because Chinese law does not recognise dual nationality, Xiao was not entitled to such rights.
+Asked about Xiao's right to consular access as a Canadian citizen at a Friday briefing, Chinese foreign ministry spokesperson Wang Wenbin said Xiao was not entitled to such rights as Chinese law did not recognise dual nationality.

+Canada's foreign ministry said it was aware of media reports about the sentencing, and its officials would monitor the case and press for consular access.

+"The lack of transparency in Mr. Xiao's legal process is very concerning, as is the ongoing lack of consular access, which prevents us from being able to assess his well being," it said in a statement.